-View all of Civitella’s events on our Events Page.
+View all of Civitella’s upcoming events and news on our News Page.

 Civitella XXV #1: Salon 7, Civitella XXV

-Kerri Scharlin (Director’s Guest, 2018) opens her downtown loft for an evening with three visual artists (Jon Kessler (CRF 2015), Michelle Segre (CRF 2016), and James Siena (Director’s Guest, 2011)) performing as musicians in their respective bands: The Jon Kessler Band, Billygoat, and Tofu.
+Kerri Scharlin (Director’s Guest, 2018) opens her downtown loft for an evening with three visual artists (Jon Kessler (CRF 2015), Michelle Segre (CRF 2016), and James Siena (Director’s Guest, 2011)) performing as musicians in their respective bands: Younghins, Billygoat, and Tofu.

 Civitella XXV #2: An Evening of Music with Ricky Ian Gordon

-Elisa D’Arrigo’s (CRF 2013) playful, free-form work will take center stage at Chelsea’s Elizabeth Harris Gallery during a behind the scenes tour, led by D’Arrigo herself, of her most recent vases and drawings.
+Elisa D’Arrigo’s (CRF 2013) playful, free-form ceramics will take center stage at Chelsea’s Elizabeth Harris Gallery during an informal conversation between D’Arrigo and the writer Nancy Princenthal, on the occasion of her exhibition “in the moment.”